Ryan-Xue2/ICS-Summative-2022/README.md

 Storyline:
-good god create life
+Good god create life
-bad god rebels against good god and now things bad to beat bad god, player must collect the three legendary item thigns that will give the player buffs these items are found in a castle sortof thingy then go beat the bad god
+Idi rebels against good god and now things are bad
+To beat Idi, the player must collect buffs by completing levels in a castle Then the player will go face the Idi in the last level